Trial Testimony of Marshall Hoot

 Q. Do you recall in substance just what she did state in response to Commander Perry?

-A. That is all I can remember, her congratulations to Commander Perry, and that is what alerted us to the last part of February.
+the last part of February.
 That is why I didn't listen to the radio for entertainment.
-It was for business purposes only.
+It was for business

 Q. Did she state something there in substance or effect like this: ---